Higher order duality and toric embeddings: Tropicalization of higher duals of toric varieties

 On the other hand, the tropical computation of $\deg_k(X_\A^{(k)})$ can be carried out as in \cite[Theorem~2.2]{DFS07}.
 Given a generic weight $w \in \R^{m+1}$, consider the initial ideal of the vanishing ideal of $X_\A^{(k)}$ with respect to $w$.
 The multiplicities of the monomial primary components of this initial ideal, can be translated into tropical multiplicities and characterized as the sum of the absolute value of certain minors of $A$, which can be explicitly described in terms of $w$ and chains of the supports of the vectors in the kernel of $A^{(k)}$.
 However, we do not know how to make a geometrical interpretation of the terms in this sum.
 For classical discriminants, the algorithm deduced from Theorem~4.6 in \cite{DFS07} has also been implemented by F. Rinc\'on \cite{R}, and could be extended to deal with degree computations for higher duals. \end{remark}

-The description the tropicalization of the $k$-th dual variety given in Theorem~\ref{th:trop} implies that $\trop(Y_\A^{(k)})$ is a subfan of the secondary fan of our point configuration $\A$~\cite{GKZ}.
 We are now interested in a direct description of when a given weight lies in this tropicalization, in terms of its induced \emph{coherent marked subdivision} of the convex hull $N(A)$ of $\A$ \cite{GKZ}.
 A weight vector $w\in \R^{m+1}$ defines the coherent marked subdivision of $N(A)$ given by the collection of subsets of $A$ corresponding to the domains of linearity of the collection of affine functions describing the faces of the lower convex hull of the set of lifted points $\{(r_i, w_i), i=0,\dots, m\}$ in $\R^{n+1}$.

 Note that $X_\A^{(k)}$ can be identified with the closure in the parameter space (with variables $x = (x_0, \dots, x_m)$) of the vectors of coefficients $x$ of polynomials $F_\A(x,t) =\sum_{i=0}^m x_i t^{r_i}$ in $n$ variables with support $\A$, for which the hypersurface of the $n$-torus $\{t : \ F_\A(x,t) =0\}$ has a singular point, that is, where $F_\A$ and all its partials (with respect to the $t$-variables) up to order $k$ vanish.
 This point of view leads to a characterization of the points $u \in \trop(Y_\A^{(k)})$ via a generalization of Theorem~2.9 in \cite{DT11}.